 Optiscan's core technology of live micro imaging was first released to market in 2006, under a collaboration with Pentax.
-During the following two years more than 130 systems were sold to Pentax.
-Over time, the technology was embraced by early adopters and key opinion leaders in gastroenterology, and is now well established and widely accepted as a valuable imaging capability.
+During the following two years more than 130 clinical systems were sold to Pentax.
+Over time the technology has been embraced by key opinion leaders in gastroenterology, and it is now well established and widely accepted as a valuable medical imaging modality.

-From late 2008, global financial conditions deteriorated, creating very difficult trading conditions, particularly for companies in the biotech sector.
-Optiscan moved quickly to scale down its activities in an effort to ride out the financial storm that followed, and operations and staff numbers were reduced by a factor of 80%.
-During this time, the arrangement with Pentax came to an end, leaving the company to focus on the collaboration with Carl Zeiss Meditech for applications in neurosurgery.
+In 2008 the global financial crisis led to very difficult trading conditions, particularly for companies in the biotech sector.
+Optiscan moved quickly to scale down its activities in an effort to ride out the financial storm that followed and endured for a number of years.
+Operations and staff numbers were significantly reduced.
+In 2009 the Pentax supply agreement came to an end, and the relationship now involves only a small royalty income stream derived from the first generation technology.
+At this point, Optiscan focussed on the development of its second generation platform and in particular on the collaboration established in 2007 with Carl Zeiss Meditech ("Zeiss") for applications in neurosurgery.